-The safety and security of Bryanston staff, students and our audience is of paramount importance and we take this responsibility very seriously.
-In light of the COVID-19 pandemic, the Royal Opera House has issued a statement that "upcoming cinema screenings are also cancelled".
+The safety and security of Bryanston staff, pupils and our audience is of paramount importance and we take this responsibility very seriously.
+In light of the Covid-19 pandemic, the Royal Opera House has issued a statement that "upcoming cinema screenings are also cancelled".

 Therefore the screening of Fidelio is cancelled, the box office will automatically refund those who have bought tickets and will be in touch in due course.